Carola is a disability advocate with many years of experience working in the disability community. She is also a freelance writer.

 Woman swims 1 million yards despite suffering from multiple sclerosis

 Another assumption is that disabled people are limited by their condition and that any accomplishment they have is extraordinary enough to be newsworthy.
 People with disabilities may have to do some things differently, but are not necessarily limited because of their condition.

-It is good that the media is highlighting government inequities, funding cuts, and abuses of government assistance, however, the media must be careful not to stereotype all people with disabilities as helpless disability benefits recipients.
-Many disabled people are out in the workforce or self employed, and are not affected by government decisions.
+It is good that the media is highlighting government inequities, funding cuts, and abuses of government assistance.
+However, the media must be careful not to stereotype people with disabilities as helpless disability benefits recipients.
+Many disabled people are out in the workforce or are self-employed and are not affected by government decisions.

 Disabled People Do Not Want to be Inspirational

 Selfless Youngster Battling Cerebral Palsy Completes Charity Walk